2021–2025 Bulgarian political crisis: April 2023 election

-The election scheduled for 2 April will mark the 5th election the country has faced in 2 years.
+The election scheduled for 2 April marked the 5th election the country has faced in 2 years.
 It has been suggested that the political turmoil could potentially impact Bulgaria joining the Eurozone.

 PP negotiated with DB, alongside other minor organisations, to run on a joint list together for the 2023 election, a proposal all constituent parties of DB supported.
 They hope to prioritise justice reform, joining the Schengen Area and the Eurozone.
 The two parties were already working together in the upcoming local elections.
 On 10 February, DB announced they had come to an agreement and would be running on a joint list, PP–DB.

+Going into the election, PP–DB hoped to form a minority government, while GERB supported forming a Grand coalition between them and PP–DB, which Borisov said would take time but could solve the political crisis.

+The election saw the GERB-led list retain its position in first, and it has reportedly increased its seat count up to 69.
+PP–DB did worse than expected and were considered the losers of the night, dropping down to 64.
+VAZ rose above DPS, which itself stayed stable, and ITN narrowly re-entered the assembly.
+BV fell below the threshold.
+In terms of government negotiations, GERB stated that they would work with anyone, PP–DB broadly did not wish to join a government alongside GERB, and VAZ suggested that they would not join any government other than one solely led by them.
+BSP, DPS and ITN were vaguer about who they would support, but Ninova said the BSP would be open to negotiating with all parties.